AbdullahAlz/operniam/README.md

 The following is a chronological list of the programs in this repository with a brief description.

-## `full-setup.sh`

-### For setting up Debian or Ubuntu

-This is a script meant automate setting up a machine with newly installed Debian.
-The goal is to do as much as it can automatically.

-### Warning
-I don't recommend using this script on your machine since it currently assumes many parameters that are specific to my devices (Nvidia GPU).
-It could also install software that you don't want but I do.
-This script is currently entirely meant for me to access publicly to set up any new Debian-based device.

-## recursiveExtract.sh
+## `recursiveExtract.sh`

-This is a forensic script relying on Sleuthkit to remain in a read-only state while extracting files from a partition image.
-It uses `fls` and `icat` to extract files and creates directories based on the file paths in the image.
+This is a forensic tool that, in a read-only state,  recursively extracts files from a partition image.
+It uses sleuthkit tools to extract files and creates directories based on the file paths in the image.

+May have missed some combination of flags that does this automatically but now there is a script.

 ## `updtdsc.sh`

+Automate Discord updates on Debian.

-This was my first bash script.
-It automates Discord updates on Debian.
+This was my first bash script, ever.

-Being a [Discord](https://discord.com/) user [(bad)](https://cadence.moe/blog/2020-06-06-why-you-shouldnt-trust-discord), I had many issues after moving to Debian.
-Whenever a new Discord update comes out, you have to download a .deb file and install it.
-So instead of doing that manually every time, I wrote this script to replace the discord launcher itself.
+Using [Discord](https://discord.com/) [isnt a great thing](https://cadence.moe/blog/2020-06-06-why-you-shouldnt-trust-discord).
+On Debian, whenever a new Discord update comes out, you have to download a .deb file and install it.

-It checks for an existing Discord version, checks the up-to-date stable version and, if necessary, downloads and updates discord.
+This script checks for an existing Discord version, checks the up-to-date stable version and, if necessary, downloads and updates discord

 Currently this can only handle `.deb` files.